-- Test the input common mode range by a .DC sweep of the VCMDC source from 0 to 3.0 volts checking that the output voltage of the first stage remains within 0.7 volts of its initial value.
+- Test the input common mode range by a .DC sweep of the VCMDC source from 0 to 3.0 • volts checking that the output voltage of the first stage remains within 0.1 volts of its initial value.
 (This is a very liberal specification.
-My design held the change in output DC voltage to under 0.1 volts.)
-If you use a cascoded current mirror, then it may be difficult to meet the preference for a common mode range that includes the ground rail.
-In that case determine how close you can get to that voltage before the output changes significantly. - Connect the opamp as a unity gain buffer and drive its input with a step function of rise time = 10 ns from 1.5 volts to 2.5 volts at the input.
+My design held the change in output DC voltage of the second stage to under 0.7 volts.) - Connect the opamp as a unity gain buffer and drive its input with a step function of rise time = 10 ns from 1.5 volts to 2.5 volts at the input.
 What is the rise time of the step and the maximum of $\frac{dv{OUT}}{dt}$?

-Figure 1shows the very simplest possible input circuit and a way of using sources as stimulus for both common mode and differential excitation.
+Figure 1 shows the very simplest possible input circuit and a way of using sources as stimulus for both common mode and differential excitation.
 VDELTA is the AC source for open-loop frequency response simulation.
 VDCCM sets the DC common mode voltage and VCM is an AC source used to determine the common mode gain and rejection ratio by simulating a 1.0 volt AC common mode input.
 By default, the DCCM level should be 2.5 volts during simulation of the open-loop differential gain and the common mode gain.
 VDELTA and VCM should never both be turned on at the same time.